Busting Four Common Myths About Hair Loss

 4. Wearing Baseball Caps Will Make You Go Bald

-A lot of people sai that wearing baseball caps contributes to baldness.
-This is not correct.
-Baseball caps cover your hair, sure, but they do not affect the roots or follicles.
+Many people believe that wearing baseball caps causes baldness, but this is simply untrue.
+While caps cover your hair, they do not impact the roots or follicles.

 There is No Shame in Talking About Hair Loss

-For many years there has been a stigma about hair loss, and while the above myths have been busted, it remains a sensitive issue for many people the world over.
+For years, hair loss has carried a stigma, and while these common myths have been debunked, it remains a sensitive topic for many people worldwide.

-Luckily, hair loss is not untreatable, and for those that are ready to take action and fight back against baldness, we are here to help.
+Fortunately, hair loss is not untreatable, and for those ready to take action, we are here to help.

-Get in touch with us today to organize a consultation and find out exactly how we can help you deal with hair loss.
+Contact us today to schedule a consultation and discover how we can help you address hair loss.